Kamperhub/kamperhub-app/src/FIREBASE_SETUP_CHECKLIST.md

 3.  **Get and Set the Site Key:**
     *   After creation, you will see your new key listed.
+    *   > [!NOTE]
+    >   **Key Status: "Incomplete: request tokens"**
+    >   It is normal for a new key to show this status.
+It means Google has created the key but is waiting for your app to use it for the first time.
+The key is valid and ready to use.
+Once you complete the next steps and run your app, this status will change to "Active".
     *   Click the "Copy key ID" button next to your `KamperHub Web Key`.
 This is your **site key**.
     *   Paste this key into your `.env.local` file for the `NEXT_PUBLIC_RECAPTCHA_ENTERPRISE_KEY` variable.